vohai2003/hdp_data_tutorials/tutorials/hdp/manage-files-on-hdfs-via-cli-ambari-files-view/tutorial-1.md

 *   Takes a source directory file or files as input and concatenates files in src into the local destination file.
 *   Concatenates files in the same directory or from multiple directories as long as we specify their location and outputs them to the local file system, as can be seen in the **Usage** below.
-*   Let's concatenate the san francisco salaries from two separate directory and output them to our local filesystem.
-Our result will be the salaries from 2014 are appended below the last row of 2011-2013.
+*   Let's concatenate the San Francisco salaries from two separate directories and output them to our local filesystem.
+Our result will be the salaries from 2014 which are appended below the last row of 2011-2013.

 ~~~
 # Usage: